knaidoo29/magpie/README.md

 ## Dependencies

 MAGPIE is being developed in Python 3.9 but should work on all versions >=3.4.
 MAGPIE is written mostly in python but with some heavy computation carried out in Fortran.
-Compiling the Fortran source code will require the availability of a fortran compiler such as gfortran or ifort.
+Compiling the Fortran source code will require the availability of a Fortran compiler such as gfortran or ifort.

 The following Python modules are required: